BradleyColson/NH-Voter-Turnout-2020/README.md

 ### Project Overview
 The Goal: I used MySQL to identify "Deep Blue" strongholds and see how turnout shifted across New Hampshire's 10 counties in the 2020 Presidential election.

-Technical Process:
-The trickiest part was the aggregation.
-NH reports data at the ward level, but to see the real impact, I had to write SQL queries that consolidated those wards into full city/town totals (especially for bigger hubs like Manchester and Nashua).

 What the Data Showed:

-The University Factor: My analysis confirmed that university towns are the biggest outliers.
-Hanover and Durham saw margins of +74% and +52% respectively.

 The Battlegrounds: I found that while the big cities (Manchester/Nashua) are blue, mid-sized towns like Merrimack and Bedford are the real "purple" areas where the margins were razor-thin (under 5%).